-The average B2B webinar loses more than half its registrants before the session even starts.
-If you are running Zoom webinars and watching your show-up rate hover around 25-30%, the problem is almost never the topic.
-It is the promotion and follow-through.
-This guide covers 12 tactics to increase webinar attendance, reduce no-shows, and build the kind of webinar habit that compounds over time.
+The average B2B webinar loses more than half its registrants before the session starts, and most hosts trying to increase webinar attendance focus on the wrong lever (the topic, the speaker, the page copy).
+The real lever is the promotion cadence and the friction between registration and the live link.
+This guide covers 12 tactics to increase webinar attendance, reduce no-shows, and build a webinar habit that compounds over time.

 Why Webinar Attendance Rates Are Lower Than You Think